TrafeX/CLKB/README.md

 Follow these steps:

 1. Make sure you have python and python-dateutil installed (apt-get install python python-dateutil)
-2. Download the latest version here: <https://github.com/downloads/TrafeX/CLKB/clkb_1.0.0-BETA2_all.deb>
+2. Download the latest version here: <https://github.com/downloads/TrafeX/CLKB/clkb_1.0.0_all.deb>
 3. Install with dpkg -i clkb_*.deb
-4. Typ clkb --help or see below for how to use
+4. Type clkb --help or see below for how to use

 Redhat/Fedora/CentOS:
 -------------